6 Alternative Revenue-Sharing Sites Like HubPages Where You Can Make Good Money

-The downside, however, is that you won’t be making a lot of money from Redgage.
-It’s not something you can reply on to make a good part-time income.
+On top of that, there are monthly contests going on to help you make some extra money.
+However, the downside is that you won’t be making a lot of money from RedGage.
+The site is not that you can rely on for good part-time income.
 Moreover, getting paid is a bit tricky.
-You’ll need a Redgage Vis Card to cash out your earnings, which will cost you $5 per year.
+You’ll need a RedGage Visa Card to cash out your earnings, which will cost you $5 per year.
 On top of that, there is a 2% transaction fees for every time you cash out.

-These restrictions should be enough to drive anyone away, but Redgage is still going strong.
+These restrictions should be enough to drive anyone away, but RedGage is still going strong.
 Why?
 The answer is simple—people are making some decent money over there.
-The layout is enticing and uploading content never takes more than a couple of minutes.
+The layout is enticing, and uploading content never takes more than a couple of minutes.

 Don’t forget to promote the hell out of whatever you upload over there.
-If you won’t, you won’t get any traffic and hence no money.
+If you don't, you won’t get any traffic and hence no money.
 The cents will build up to dollars sooner than you think.

-If you are looking for some of the sites like Hubpages that are consistent and easy to work with, Redgage should be your best bet.
+If you are looking for some of the sites like HubPages that are consistent and easy to work with, RedGage should be your best bet.